 Marco Polo, the most famous traveler of the silk road and famous Venetian world traveler, traveled overland through Persia across the Pamir mountains and south of the dangerous Taklimakan desert.
 He, his father and his uncle left Venice in 1270 and started their travel to the East.
 He traveled from Acre to Sivas, Turkey, then through Mosul and Baghdad to Hormoz -at that time, it was the bustling trade center of the Persian Gulf.
 Marco Polo was the only trader who traveled the entire route of the Silk Road.

 Business trip to Iran for Italian Citizens:

-We provide all business services you may require in Iran as an Italian citizen.
-We apply for your business visa, provide you with accommodations in all classes, and book your local translator/driver and whatever else you may need.
+As an Italian citizen, we provide all business services you may require in Iran.
+We apply for your business visa, provide accommodations in all classes, and book your local translator/driver and whatever else you need.

 Visiting Iran as an Italian Citizen:

-Here at incredible Iran we understand these historical and cultural ties between our two great nations and we have dedicated a travel agent who will directly deal with you and even will design your own special itinerary.
+Here at incredible Iran, we understand these historical and cultural ties between our two great nations; we have a dedicated travel agent who will directly deal with you and even design your special itinerary.
 Please see the details below:

 Tours for Italian citizens